LearningLocker/docs/installation.md

 Learning Locker is built upon the excellent [Laravel](http://laravel.com).
 Laravel has great documentation, so, we are going to focus on the key areas for Learning Locker as well as a couple of gotcha's.
-You will see reference to the Laravel docs throughout as it doesn't make sense to duplicate the efforts of a vibrate and growing community.
+You will see reference to the Laravel docs throughout as it doesn't make sense to duplicate the efforts of a vibrant and growing community.

 [Laravel Docs](http://laravel.com/docs)